 Lastly, I added some faux blue hydrangea flowers to the centerpiece for a pop of beautiful blue!
 I popped the faux flower heads off their stems and only used the flower heads.

-You can also add fresh flowers like mums if you like!
+You can also tuck in small bud vases of fresh flowers like roses if you like!

 The aim is to give this centerpiece a fuller, more natural look.

-Note: Fresh flowers will probably only last a day, the greenery clippings will last two or more days.
+Note: The greenery clippings will last two or more days.
 You can replace the flowers and clippings as they wilt with new fresh greenery!
 Fresh boxwood and magnolia leaves will dry beautifully and last a long long time.

 I hope you enjoyed my quick and easy centerpiece tutorial today!